MarcusE1W/absolute-beginner/content/post/spacemacs.md

 Press s to toggle between hidind and showing hidden files.

 ### Basic Spacemacs Evil (Vim) commands
-There are (I am sure but have not made it that far yet) usefule vim commands to edit your text and work with the editor.
+There are (I am sure but have not made it that far yet) many usefule vim commands to edit your text and work with the editor.
 I think as a beginner you don't need all of them.
 So here are some vim commands that are useful to have a good start and which are, I think also quite easy to remember.
 The vim mode is a so called modal model.
 This means it has several different modes that are specialised in doing one thing especially good.
 The Spacemacs documentation describes this very well [LINK].

 Spacemacs also shows a different colour for the window number depending on your mode.